 Biller-direct and bank-aggregator are also known as electronic billing formats.

 True eBilling also includes the ability to pay as well.
-All-in one billing & payment tools are also known as AP automation software.
+Electronic billing and payment solutions are also known as AP automation software.
 On a utility or bank website, you can both view the invoice and submit an electronic payment.
 The process for businesses typically requires more advanced software than what a traditional bank offers.
+For example, AvidPay is an all in one electronic billing and payment solution that allows you to hold payments, review each payment, and pay suppliers from a single dashboard.

 What are the electronic billing and coding standards?